rankutah/blog/sites/rank-utah/content/pricing.md

 *Get found on Google, Google Maps, Apple Maps, and "near me" searches.*

-- Google Business Profile management
+- Google Business Profile management & optimization
-- Apple Maps & Bing Places management, plus listings on 100+ sites, maps, and apps
+- Apple Maps & Bing Places management & optimization
-- Local keyword research & strategy
-- Business listings keyword alignment
+- Business details synced to 100+ networks to boost local search rankings
+- Keyword research, strategy, & alignment with how your customers search
-- Monthly visitor reports
+- Monthly performance & lead reports
+- Ongoing updates and support

 This package does not include a business website.